kuzzleio/documentation-old/src/guide/getting-started/index.md

 Now that you are started and operational with Kuzzle, you can fully leverage its power by:

 * <a href="/sdk-reference">taking a look at the SDK reference</a>;
-* <a href="/real-time-filters">mastering the Kuzzle real-time filtering syntax</a> to create incredibly fine-grained and blazing-fast subscriptions;
+* <a href="/kuzzle-dsl">mastering the Kuzzle DSL syntax</a> to create incredibly fine-grained and blazing-fast subscriptions;
 * <a href="/guide/#security">learning how to manage users and set-up fine-grained permission rights</a>.